KimelirR/database-design-for-country-person-and-city/README.md

 ============

 *This is a simple database design on country, person and the city.
 It explains the relationship as well as participation.
-*[We seee that person is super as it contains foreign key from both the entitis]
+*[We seee that person is super as it contains foreign key from both the entities]

 ![screnshot]( https://github.com/KimelirR/database-design-for-country-person-and-city/blob/main/Screenshot%20(7).png)